27 September 2013

 Ciarraige Uachtar, in the modern barony of Clanmorris, divided into the territories of Tir Nechtan and Tir Enda.

-6. Conmaicne, of which there were five groups in Connacht
+6. Conmaicne, of which there were seven groups in Connacht

 Conmaicne Mara, in the modern barony of Ballynahinch, Co.
 Galway, whose leading sept were the O’Kealys.
 Other septs were the MacConneelys, the O’Clohertys, the O’Devaneys, and the MacFalons, who were their brehons.
 After the O’Flahertys took Tir Da Locha and Connemara for their own, the O’Kealys emigrated to Ui Orbsen, now the barony of Ross.
 In the 12th century, these were the only Conmaicne in Connacht not yet a subject tribe.